 As always, residents may contact Betsy Landre at (585) 396-4458 or firstname.lastname@example.org with questions or concerns.
 Neighbors are encouraged to work together to coordinate requests for shoreline pickup or harvesting, helping us to serve groups of people more efficiently.
 The post Labor Day schedule will be announced.
 At this time, it is anticipated the work barge will operate into October.f

 Harvesting Season Reports

-Aquatic Vegetation Maps are created three times per season and provide a picture of areas around the perimeter of lake with the most growth.
-The maps below are examples from June 26, 2016 for the north and south lake basins.
+Aquatic Vegetation Maps are created multiple times per season and provide a picture of areas around the perimeter of lake with the most growth.
+The first two maps below were created August 29-30, 2019.
 The red areas indicate vegetation occupies 90 to 100 percent of the water column.
 In red zones, vegetation is usually visible at or near the top of the water surface.
 Compare these to earlier maps from June 22-23, 2019 (also below).
 Plant growth was unusually light and localized early in the 2019 season, but came on as the season progressed.

 Late August 2019